louisameline/php-mail-signature/README.md

 php-mail-signature
 ==================

-A standalone PHP class to sign your e-mails with DKIM and Domain Keys.
+A standalone PHP class to sign your e-mails with DKIM and Domain Keys 04/2012.
 License LGPL v2.1
-Author:	Louis Ameline - 04/2012

 This class is based on the work made on PHP-MAILER with the following differences :
 - it is a standalone class, easy to use